Occupational Stress and Stress Management Techniques

 Second, HR practitioners and HRM departments must facilitate employee access to immediate, first-aid psychological support following an incident (Deville & Cotton, 2003).
 Psychological debriefing is just one form of stress management that could be made available to employees.
 Third, whenever a critical incident takes place, HR practitioners must provide the surviving members with the fullest information about the incident – this form of psycho-education is believed to normalize their reactions to the incident (Deville & Cotton, 2003; Mulligan, Fear, Jones, Wessely & Greenberg, 2010).

 Eventually, it is within the scope of the HR function to monitor the staff, identify individuals at risk of distress, and provide immediate support to those reporting enduring distress (Deville & Cotton, 2003).
 Whether HR professionals assume the role of psychologists or hire professional counselors to deal with the post-incident crisis depends on a multitude of factors.
-Professional psychologists and HR professionals must focus on the development of novel stress management techniques that will incorporate the best features of psychological debriefing and provide employees with relevant stress management support during crises.
+The creation of innovative stress management strategies that combine the best aspects of psychological debriefing and offer workers pertinent stress management assistance in times of crisis should be the primary focus of professional psychologists and human resources specialists.

 Conclusion